 - Use your banners.
 If you’ve had banners made for your website, you’ll probably find that they fit well on business cards, postcards, and other rectangular print pieces.
 We make Moo cards with ours (Moo cards lets you back your business cards with lots of different images if you feel like it).
 This let us give leads a card that refers to the specific concerns they have.
 Sending someone a postcard can also be pretty impressive in these days of ever-decreasing physical mail.
 Once you’ve paid for a great design, there’s no reason not to use it in lots of places.

 - Got an infographic?
 We’ve made infographics for several of our clients by now, as well as our own collection.
-Use them in your print materials and even in your PowerPoint presentations.
-They’re still trendy right now, and they always present data in a fast and friendly way, and that’s never a bad thing.
+Use them in your print materials and in your PowerPoint presentations.
+They present data in a fast and friendly way, and that’s never a bad thing.

 - Don’t forget your QR code!
 Assuming that your website is the center of your marketing plan, as it should be, it’s always a good idea to send people there.
 QR codes work very well to send people to some specific landing page for a promotion or useful information; write something near it that will tempt readers to go to the website for more.
 Even if you use a QR code leading to your home page, add a line or two to lure people to the website.